aswinks123/Helm/Helm-Fundamentals/2-Basic_Commands/README.md

 ### 6. helm upgrade --install

-This is useful in CI/CD scenarios: WHen the command runs the first time, it installs the release.
+This is useful in CI/CD scenarios: When the command runs the first time, it installs the release.
 But if it runs again it will only upgrade (Only nre changes).
 This makes deployment faster.

 During First run:
 ```
-swin@HP:~$ helm upgrade --install my-nginx bitnami/nginx
+aswin@HP:~$ helm upgrade --install my-nginx bitnami/nginx
 Release "my-nginx" does not exist.
 Installing it now.
 NAME: my-nginx
 LAST DEPLOYED: Thu Nov 20 23:09:31 2025